Kotlin/dataframe/docs/StardustDocs/topics/pivot.md

 Splits the rows of `DataFrame` and groups them horizontally into new columns based on values from one or several columns of original `DataFrame`.

 Pass a column to `pivot` function to use its values as grouping keys and names for new columns.
-To create multi-level column hierarchy, pass several columns to `pivot`:

 <!---FUN pivot-->
 <tabs>